 Meters and meter testing devices are furnished, installed, and maintained by the Company.
-These devices are Company-owned and shall not be moved, or the connections changed by any person other than authorized employees of the Company (refer to Section 3.10).
-Note: Meter socket adapters shall not be used.
+These devices are Company-owned and shall not be moved, or the connections changed by any person other than authorized employees of the Company (refer to Section 3.10 for exceptions).